cloudlinux/imunify360-documentation/docs/dashboard/README.md

 #### FTP brute-force attack protection

 :::tip Note
-This protection type is available only in cPanel/WHM for proftpd and pureftpd daemons.
+This protection type is available only in cPanel/WHM for the proftpd and pureftpd daemons.
 :::

-Tick the <span class="notranslate">_FTP brute-force attack protection_</span> checkbox to enable protection for ftpd server against FTP brute-force attacks.
+Tick the <span class="notranslate">_FTP brute-force attack protection_</span> checkbox to enable protection for the ftpd server against FTP brute-force attacks.
 It uses a time-proven algorithm that we’ve been using in the SSH PAM extension.

 ![](/images/ftpBruteForceAttackProtection.png)